Callbacks⚓︎

 iOS⚓︎

-On iOS, the Mobile SDK has three mechanisms to notify the application when user interaction is required or when an entity has been updated.
-The former is implemented through the common delegate pattern1, while the latter broadcasts notifications through NSNotificationCenter2.
-Finally, flow updates are available as a Combine Publisher
+On iOS, the Mobile SDK has three mechanisms to notify your app when user interaction is required or when an entity has been updated.
+To notify your app that user interaction is required, the common delegate pattern1 is used.
+When an entity has been updated, the information is broadcasted using NSNotificationCenter2.
+As a third mechanism, flow updates can be received as a Combine Publisher.

 Delegate⚓︎

 Whenever the Mobile SDK requires some interaction from the user, it will call the relevant method on its configured delegate.
-It is therefore important that include a class in your app which conforms to the NextAuthDelegate.
+It is therefore important that you include a class in your app which conforms to the NextAuthDelegate interface.
 You should also ensure that you assign an instance of this class to NextAuth.default.delegate.
-Given that the delegate methods will need to interact with the UI, one possible approach is to build a view controller which will always be present in the view hierarchy and have it conform to this protocol.
+Because the delegate methods will need to interact with the UI, a possible approach is to build a view controller which will always be present in the view hierarchy and to have it conform to the following protocol.

 | Method | When |